-

 Management Dashboard

 The requirements for this part of the project were the most ill-defined.
 We were building a part of the product that users had not directly asked for, nor had ever been conceptualized or built before.
-However, we were able to interview current sales team members who gave us clear insights into some of the core actions users wished to accomplish after they’d purchased a plan.
+To better define requirements I interviewed multiple sales team members who gave us clear insights into some of the core actions users wished to accomplish after they’d purchased a plan.
 These included:

 Share their plan with family members